Enter here: 2026 Brandberg Backyard Ultra

 - the most memorable running weekend you are likely to experience with family and friends this year

-- access to the aid station with water and snacks at the race venue at the start/end of each lap
+- access to the aid station with drinks at start/finish area

 - a marked and manned standard backyard ultra course with different loops for day and night